dgaydukov/cert-aws/sa/files/sa.md

 Action: [ec2:*]
 Resource: arn:aws:ec2:us-east-1:ACCOUNT_ID:instance/*
 ```
-This won't work, cause `ec2:*` specified all actions, but not all ec2 actions support resource.
+This won't work, cause `ec2:*` specified all actions, but not all ec2 actions support resource, while you can use a number of different resources for RunInstances, DescribeInstances ONLY supports `*`.
 So that's why this policy doesn't achieve desired result.
 Instead you should specify actions:
 ```
 Effect: Allow
 Action: [ec2:RunInstances, ec2:TerminateInstances, ec2:StopInstances, ec2:StartInstances]